helinda/proj1/answers.md

 - It seems that we look at all of the Pokemon which do not have trainers and then get a "sample" of that returned set.
+Basically, if the trainer_id is "nil", then it is considered a wild Pokemon and is up for grabs.

-# Question 2a: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
+# Question 2a: What does the following line do "<%= button_to
+"Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.

 # Question 3: What would you name your own Pokemon?

 # Question 4: What did you pass into the redirect_to?
-If it is a path, what did that path need?
+If it is a
+path, what did that path need?
 If it is not a path, why is it okay not to have a path here?

-# Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.
+# Question 5: Explain how putting this line "flash[:error] =
+@pokemon.errors.full_messages.to_sentence" shows error messages on your form.

 # Give us feedback on the project and decal below!